A look back at how far New Zealand's wine industry has come on the equality front

 Three decades ago it was dominated by men, today, you only have to drive around Marlborough - New Zealand's largest wine region - to see women driving harvesters and tractors and wine logo-ed vehicles.

-Pernod Ricard vineyard operations manager Lesley Boon says the industry has come a long way, even in the last 15 years.
-"It was seen as manual, hands-on work that wasn't something women could not or should not do - which is definitely not the case now," she says.
+Pernod Ricard vineyard operations manager Lesley Boon says the industry has come a long way, even in the past 15 years.
+"It was seen as manual, hands-on work that was something women could not or should not do - which is definitely not the case now," she says.

 Back then women were mostly represented in picking positions and gender played a big part in which roles they worked in, along with progression on the job.